AWS IoT

 main.c

-file and change thes_url
+and change thes_url

-Testing MQTT Client
+Testing the MQTT Client

 - On the left pane, click on "Test" → "MQTT test client"